 Consumers want to know their food is safe.
 The SFCR supports this with mandatory preventive controls, traceability, and better controls for imported foods, to name a few.
 In 2019, the SFCR consolidated 14 sets of food regulations into one.
 The intent is to improve consistency between all food businesses and types of food, reduce administrative burden and enable outcome-based provisions.
-However, it is important to understand that many commodities have food-specific requirements that must also be met.
+However, it is important to understand that many commodities must also meet food-specific requirements.
 It is your responsibility to be familiar with your products' specific requirements.
-The Safe Food for Canadians Act (SFCA) and SFCR came into effect on January 15, 2019.
+The Safe Food for Canadians Act (SFCA) and SFCR came into effect on January 15, 2019; however, timelines for compliance vary based on food commodity, activities conducted and business size.
 The SFCR uses preventive controls and preventive control plans to control potential hazards associated with production.
-While preventive controls control hazards associated with the environment in which a product is processed, the preventive control plan is specific to controlling potential hazards associated with the process and production of food.
+While preventive controls manage hazards associated with the environment in which a product is processed, the preventive control plan is specific to controlling potential hazards associated with the process and production of food.